utshomax/postman-docs/src/pages/docs/collaborating-in-postman/using-workspaces/partner-workspaces.md

 ## Inviting collaborators to a Partner Workspace

 Workspace Admins, Partner Managers, and Partner Leads can invite partners to Partner Workspaces.
 Your team can invite five partners assigned the Workspace Editor role at no extra cost.
-To purchase more Workspace Editor partner licenses, contact your Postman Account Manager or [contact Postman's sales team](mailto:sales@postman.com).
+To purchase more partner licenses, contact your Postman Account Manager or [contact Postman's sales team](mailto:sales@postman.com).
+A paid seat is consumed when a partner is assigned the Workspace Editor role in at least one Partner Workspace.
 Assigning a partner the Workspace Viewer role doesn't consume paid seats.

 > For more information on partner roles, see [Partner roles](/docs/collaborating-in-postman/roles-and-permissions/#partner-roles).